 There was one change to this year's foundation report, a monetary increase in the amount of the Transportation and Parking Projects Endowment Fund.
 This is not gift money, and the change can be seen in your updated materials, which are at your positions.
 Dr. Weary provided an update on the Foundation Board's recent activity, including how our board volunteers are actively involved and engaged in the work of the university.
 An example of that: three of them recently participated in a lively panel discussion about negotiations, sharing their experiences and expertise with over 100 advancement staff.
-We also approved the naming of spaces within the Vaterinary Medical Center Hummel and Trueman Hospital for Companion Animals and Clinical Office Building.
+We also approved the naming of spaces within the Marion science and engineering building as well as the naming of spaces within the Veterinary Medical Center Hummel and Trueman Hospital for Companion Animals and Clinical Office Building.